Water Rights and Beneficial Use

-The core objective of Western Sierra Resource Corporation’s Water Resource Division is to utilize, monetize and expand its current ownership of \$40.5 million in water rights and infrastructure to the benefit of its shareholders through “beneficial use” under Colorado Water Law.
+The core objective of WSRC’s Water Resource Division is to utilize the Company’s USD $40+ Million of Water Rights, Delivery, and Storage infrastructure to the advantage of its shareholders through “beneficial use” under Colorado Water Law.

 Large-scale organic hay and alfalfa production; industrial hemp irrigation and cultivation; and organic greenhouse production.

 Supplying water to 3 existing rural subdivisions, and now being applied to development of a new residential community of affordable hemp-based homes.